Understanding the needs and expectations of interested parties for ISO 9001

 To help you meet this requirement, here’s what you need to know.

-Who are the interested parties in ISO 9001?
+Identifying interested parties in ISO 9001

 An interested party is quite simply a stakeholder who has an interest in your products or services, such as one of your customers, or someone who impacts your organisation’s ability to provide its products or services.

 To ensure you capture all of your interested parties, carefully list everyone who could have an impact or whose requirements you must meet.
-Comb through your legal documents, corporate requirements and all contracts and agreements that your company have decided to comply with to guide your research.
+Comb through your legal documents, corporate requirements and all contracts and agreements that your company has decided to comply with to guide your research.

-What are your ISO 9001:2015 interested parties’ needs and expectations?
+Finding your ISO 9001 interested parties’ needs and expectations?

 Now you know who your interested parties are, you need to establish their needs and expectations.

 Needs and expectations simply refer to what people want from your organisation.
 For instance, your customers will be buying goods or services from you – their needs and expectations could therefore revolve around pricing and reliability.
-Your workforce, on the other hand, will need access to key resources in order to produce your goods or services as well as job security and training.
+Your workforce, on the other hand, will need access to key resources to produce your goods or services as well as job security and training.

 • Profit and a return on investment for shareholders